PaulDev06/travel-planning-graphql-api/README.md

 ## Omissions & Trade-offs

 **Caching**: External APIs are fast enough for now.
-Would add Redis caching if usage increases.
+Would add caching  if usage increases.

 **Authentication**: Not needed for this use case.
 Would add JWT auth if storing user data.